Last update: April 2022

-The death penalty is as such, and under any circumstances, considered as a serious harm under Article 15(a) QD.
+- The death penalty is as such, and under any circumstances, considered as a serious harm under Article 15(a) QD.
 The sentence does not need to have already been imposed.
-The mere existence of a real risk that on return a death penalty may be imposed on the applicant could be considered sufficient to substantiate the need of subsidiary protection.
+The mere existence of a real risk that a death penalty may be imposed on the applicant upon return could be considered sufficient to substantiate the need of subsidiary protection.

 If there is a reasonable degree of likelihood of death penalty or execution, subsidiary protection under Article 15(a) QD shall be granted, unless the applicant is to be excluded in accordance with Article 17 QD.

 In some cases, the death penalty would have been imposed for a serious crime committed by the applicant, or for other acts falling within the exclusion grounds (Article 17 QD).
 Therefore, although the criteria of Article 15(a) QD would be met, exclusion considerations should be examined (see 6.
 Exclusion).